-If you're effected by a product recall, you should speak to the manufacturer in the first instance to find out how the recall will work, if you would like clarity and haven't yet been contacted.
+Contact the manufacturer in the first instance to find out how the recall will work, if you would like clarity and haven't yet been contacted.

 According to the General Product Safety Regulations 2005, manufacturers and distributors are obliged to notify the relevant enforcement agency as soon as they become aware that they have put an unsafe product on the market.

 In the UK, there is no single body or institution with the responsibility of ensuring safety requirements in relation to all products.

 Instead, the particular type of product may have its own enforcement agency – such as the Food Standards Agency or Medicines and Healthcare products Regulatory Agency.